-When you first search on ‘movers Swindon’, it can be a minefield for the inexperienced (and unless you move house every few years, that’s most of us!).
+When you first look for a company to help, it can be a minefield for the inexperienced (and unless you move house every few years, that’s most of us!).
 That’s why it can be helpful to have a guide on how your quote might be calculated, especially when you’re faced with quotes that vary wildly.
 For example, some companies will charge for extras, and others – like us – will offer the same as part of our standard package.
 Additionally, while we can give you a rough estimate on the phone, a free-of-charge home survey will narrow it down to the exact penny; and you’re under no obligation to accept it either!

-Here’s how we, one of the Movers Swindon go about calculating your quote:
+Here’s how we go about calculating your quote:

 ● How much stuff have you got?